Fixed and Market Pricing for Cloud Services: Introduction

 \section{Introduction}

 \textit{Cloud computing} provides on-demand and scalable access to computing resources.
-Public clouds, such as Windows Azure and Amazon EC2, treat infrastructure computing as a service that can be purchased and delivered over the Internet.
-A user purchases units of computing time on virtual machines (referred to as \textit{instances}).
-The most commonly used pricing mechanism for instances is \textit{pay as you go} (henceforth, PAYG), where a user is charged a fixed price per unit time per instance.
+Public clouds, such as Windows Azure and Amazon EC2, treat infrastructure computing as a service (IaaS) that can be purchased and delivered over the Internet.
+An agent purchases units of computing time on virtual machines (referred to as \textit{instances}).
+The most commonly used pricing mechanism for instances is \textit{pay as you go} (henceforth, PAYG), where an agent is charged a fixed price per unit time per instance.
 However, given stochastic demand, such fixed pricing may result in unused resources.
-Rather than letting resources sit idle, the provider could operate a \textit{spot market}, selling unused resources at a reduced price via using auction to users willing to tolerate delays and interruptions.
+Rather than letting resources sit idle, the provider could operate a \textit{spot market}, selling unused resources at a reduced price via an auction to agents willing to tolerate delays and interruptions; indeed, Amazon EC2 runs such a market for Spot Instances.
+Ben-Yehuda et al.~\cite{AgmonBen-Yehuda:2013} attempt a retrospective deconstruction of how the Spot Instances are priced.

-This paper examines the tradeoffs for a provider deliberating whether or not to operate a spot market.
-On one hand, operating a spot market can create price discrimination, as users with low values and low waiting costs compete for spot instances, thereby extracting payments from the users who would balk if PAYG were the only option.
-On the other hand, the spot market provides a cheaper alternative to users with high value but low waiting cost, causing a loss of revenue from the users who would have paid a higher PAYG price if PAYG were the only option.
+This paper examines the trade-offs for a provider deciding whether or not to operate a spot market.
+On one hand, operating a spot market can create price discrimination, as agents with low valuations and low waiting costs compete for spot instances, thereby extracting payments from the agents who would balk if PAYG were the only option.
+On the other hand, the spot market provides a cheaper alternative for agents with high valuations but low waiting cost, causing a loss of revenue from the agents who would have paid a higher PAYG price if PAYG were the only option.
 In consequence, it is not obvious if operating PAYG and the spot market simultaneously provides any net gain in the expected revenue to the cloud service provider.
+Nor is it clear how operating a spot market affects social welfare: while adding a spot market causes some new agents to be served, some existing agents that were already being served will now join the spot market, increasing their waiting costs.
+Furthermore, if the cloud services provider desires to extract a given amount of revenue, while maximizing welfare subject to that constraint, he would set different prices in each system.